dou1984/coev/README.md

 make
 ```

-The author encapsulates three classes "awaiter", "event", "async" and "task" through the c++20 coroutine library.
+The author encapsulates three classes "awaitable", "event", "async" and "task" through the c++20 coroutine library.
 The main idea of ​​these three subpackage classes is to be event-based.
 Developers no longer need to association coroutine with file's I/O, networks and pipelines etc. Coroutine codes are highly abstract, and completely separated from other module codes.
 In the development, the only things needed is to store current context and wait for data complished.
 When the data is ready, we can trigger the recovery context and continue the coroutine.

 ## event